-8. Does the appropriate company manual contain a thorough description of the maintenance control system?
+8. Does the appropriate company maintenance manual contain a thorough description of the maintenance control system?

-(IS-BAO 15.1.1)
+(FAR 135.427 for 10 or more seating; IS-BAO 15.1.1; ARGUS Platinum 8.6 & 8.9)

 (Policy) The descriptive outline of the maintenance control system in the company operations manual should contain details of what maintenance functions are assigned to whom, what procedures are used in the performance of such work, and the identification of required maintenance schedules.
 The manual should also outline the technical dispatch instructions for each aircraft, defect reporting and rectification procedures, and assessment procedures for Service Bulletins and Airworthiness Directives.